talosross/SummaryYou/README.md

 - OLED-Dark Mode

-- python-backend

 - Easy to use and user-friendly.

 - [Material Design 3](https://m3.material.io/) style UI, with dynamic color theme.

-- MAD: UI and logic written with pure Kotlin.
-Single activity, no fragments, only composable destinations.

 ## ⬇️ Download

-For most devices, it is recommended to install the **arm64-v8a** version of the apks

 - Download the latest stable version from [GitHub releases](https://github.com/JunkFood02/Seal/releases/latest)
   - Install the [pre-release](https://github.com/JunkFood02/Seal/releases/) versions to help us test out new features & changes